mukeshsingal/datastructures/README.md

 | Add Two singly linked list|
 | Check whether a second string can be formed from character of first string|
 | Number of flips to make a binary string alternate|

+thid commit just say i car3 about my dream and goals but didn't get tobdo anything. but i5 doesn'